 Milan is a great starting point for exploring Northern Italy.
 While Milan itself has a few great tourist attractions, exploring the area surrounding this bustling city will give you a much greater appreciation for this area of Northern Italy.

-Milan is a great starting point when exploring Northern Italy.
+Milan is a great starting point for exploring Northern Italy.
 A beautiful historical destination in itself, Milan provides great connections for some gorgeous day trips.
-Come along with me as we explore 5 beautiful day trips from Milan, Italy.
+Come along with me as we explore my favorite day trips from Milan Italy.

 Verona is my favorite day trip from Milan.
 I love the medieval old town with the Roman arena and the beautiful Ponte Pietra.
 And of course, I cannot forget that Verona was Romeo and Juliet’s town.